PhatHSRW/baxter_chess/README.md

 # baxter_chess
-Thesis project about robot manipulation with computer vision aided to achieve chess playing robot.
+This is my Bachelor Thesis project about robot manipulation with computer vision aided to achieve chess playing robot.